5 Must-Haves of a BPM Platform for Growth & Digital Transformation

 No two companies are alike.
 The Dynamic Needs and Abilities – in other words, the DNA of the company – can change the way it approaches and deals with implementations, problems or projects.
 Even in companies in the same industry.
 Adapting your BPM solution to the needs of your own business, even for things as simple as your logo or corporate color, can be prohibitive or very costly for some BPM providers.
 A BPM system should therefore always allow for an individual look, personal data fields and different data types.
 In addition, these data points should not only be defined within the BPM platform but reused and replayed.
 There should be an opportunity to store documents and reports in a central location to initiate collaborative process improvement initiatives.
 Every company has its own DNA and therefore its specific and individual needs.
 In addition to the pure BPM system, a global team of consultants and partners is essential to help the company achieve its goals, define the roadmap for success, operationalize its strategy, and achieve rapid and sustainable profits.

-According to Forbes, 83 percent of corporate workloads will be in the cloud by 2020 and 94 percent of businesses are already using the cloud for parts of their business today.
+According to Forbes, over 90 percent of businesses are already using the cloud for parts of their business.
 Issues that reoccur with software as a service (SaaS) and cloud computing often relate to IT security: where is the SaaS solution being hosted and what is its architecture?
 Due to government regulation, hosting in a specific geographic region is particularly important to many companies.
 Germany and Japan are good examples of this.
 In addition, large, multinational organizations need to coordinate hosting in multiple regions around the world.

 Not all cloud solutions are the same, and from a security perspective, many alternatives are left to be desired.
 To reduce security risks and ensure compliance, the following should be considered when choosing a SaaS BPM solution: